Chart Committee Charters and Composition

 10. Assess the performance of the internal audit function, at least annually.

-11. Prepare the Audit Committee report required by the rules of the SEC to be included in the Company’s annual proxy statement.
+11. Prepare the Audit Committee report to be included in the Company’s annual proxy statement.

-12. Meet separately with internal audit and with the independent auditor, in each case without the Company’s management present, after each regularly scheduled quarterly Committee meeting, and not less than three times per year; and meet periodically with the Company’s management without internal audit or the independent auditor present.
+12. Not less than three times per year, meet separately with internal audit and with the independent auditor, in each case without the Company’s management present, and meet with the Company’s management without internal audit or the independent auditor present.

 13. Approve policies and practices established by management for the Company’s hiring of employees or former employees of the independent auditor.